ningxiaz/ningxiaz.github.io/README.md

-Portfolio of Ningxia
+Ningxia's Design Portfolio
 ====================

-Personal portfolio of Ningxia Zhang.
-Will be updated soon.
+This portfolio is updated on Jan, 2020.
+The source code is in this repo: https://github.com/ningxiaz/new-ningxia-site](https://github.com/ningxiaz/new-ningxia-site).